Should I Consider an Air Cleaner for my HVAC System?

 - Combination units: These advanced air purifiers use multiple means of cleaning your household air.
 They are ideal for homes where members have known breathing issues such as asthma, allergies & COPD.

-Healthy indoor air is often achieved through a range of practices,
+Healthy indoor air is achieved through a range of practices,

-Installing an air purifier can be one of them.
+Installing an air purifier is one of them.